EudiaApentsui/alx-system_engineering-devops/0x01-shell_permissions/README.md

 changes the group owner for a file

 Change owner and group owner for all files and directories

+Changes the owner and the group owner of _hello to vincent and staff respectively